v-pbartley/openhack-mc4h/Challenge-8/Readme.md

 ## Step 4 - Testing from FHIR-Loader (Challenge 3)
-Testing from FHIR-Loader is similar to that of FHIR-Proxy, except for the FHIR Message format is different.
+Testing from FHIR-Loader is similar to that of FHIR-Proxy, except that the FHIR Message format is different.
 FHIR-Loader expects Bundle formatted messages

 ```al
 {